 • New England Distilling • Cold River Vodka • Allagash Brewery •

 • The Market at Pineland Farms • Polar Beverage Company •

 Cash bar with specialty drinks will be available for purchase.

 Share Our Strength's Cooking Matters® empowers families at risk of hunger to shop for and cook healthy, affordable, and delicious meals as part of Share Our Strength’s No Kid Hungry® campaign.
-Locally in Maine, Cooking Matters partners with Good Shepherd Food Bank.
-In 2013, Cooking Matters Maine will be offering over 100 classes in all 16 counties of Maine, reaching over 1,000 adults and children.
+Locally in Maine, Cooking Matters is implemented through a partnership with Good Shepherd Food Bank and Maine SNAP-Ed*.

 Portland’s most visually distinctive restaurant, Grace, is housed in a former church, faithfully restored in 2009 and listed on the National Register of Historic Places.
 In this dramatic, inspiring space, centered by a large, lively bar and surrounded by vaulted beams and stained glass, chef Peter Sueltenfuss serves inventive, locally sourced New American food, offering what Boston Magazine called a “divine experience.”